 In 1939 the household also included a German doctor, Guido Goldschmidt, a widow, Bella Dubrova, and the Gurney family.
 Ivy Gurney was Margery’s closest friend.
 They met at Somerville College, Oxford and Ivy lived at Chilterns with her parents and two nieces.
 The young girls were being cared for by Margery and Ivy after the breakdown of their parents’ marriage.
 Margery owned a neighbouring house, Sunnycorner, which in 1939, was occupied by around 20 orphans, their foster mother, Winifred Macdonald and a nurse.

 It was perhaps Margery’s own experience of being orphaned young which made her so empathetic to the plight of children.
-Margery was born in 1896, the only child of Jane Simmons and Dr Bertram Abrahams who had a consulting practice and home in Harley Street.
-He was also the assistant physician at Westminster Hospital, a lecturer in Physiology at the medical school, and from 1904, a Fellow at the Royal College of Physicians.
+Margery was born in 1896, the only child of Jane Simmons and Dr Bertram Abrahams who had a consulting practice and home in Welbeck Street.
 The Abrahams and Simmons families were prosperous Jewish families who had lived in Britain for many generations.
 Jane’s father established a theatrical costumiers, in Piccadilly which later became an important fashion house, John Simmons & Sons.

 After their marriage at the Bayswater Synagogue in 1896, the Abrahams rented a house on Amersham Common as an escape from London as Jane often visited Amersham to walk in the Chilterns with friends.
 She soon convinced her husband that they needed their own house and purchased around 16 acres of land off White Lion Road.
 Here they built a grand Arts & Crafts house, Chilterns, set back down a long drive to take advantage of the lovely views across the Misbourne valley.
 The family became an important part of the local community entering all the local horticultural shows and winning many prizes and cups.

-Margery’s father was an ardent cricket fan and played for Amersham and Bucks County Cricket Clubs.
-In 1908 he was elected one of the vice presidents of the Amersham Club and Honorary Secretary of the Bucks County Club.
-He died that same year, age 38, after suffering for many years from a chronic kidney disease.
+Margery’s father died in 1908 age 38, after suffering for many years from a chronic kidney disease.
 Jane and Margery continued to live at Welbeck Street and at Chilterns with a Swiss governess, Martha Jenger, and several servants.
 Tragically Margery became an orphan four years later, following her mother’s death, when she was just 14.

 Margery’s uncle, John Simmons (Jane’s younger brother), then made Chilterns his principal residence so that could provide Margery with a secure home, whilst she continued with her education.
 After Oxford, Margery trained as a dietitian, mainly in America and Canada where the science of nutrition was more advanced.
+She obtained a MSc from Columbia University, New York.
 American immigration records tell us that Margery was 5ft 6” tall with green eyes and dark brown hair, and that she spoke French and German!

 For many years Margery was the dietitian at St Barts Hospital.
 She published several books and was the first chairman of the British Dietetic Association when it was formed in 1936.
 Co-written with Dr Elsie Widdowson, her book Modern Dietary Treatment, published in 1937, included revolutionary developments in food analysis and dietary principals for treating different medical conditions.